Sergio Pérez: 2019

 The 2019 season saw Racing Point Force India become Racing Point, retaining Pérez as a driver.
 He was joined at the team by former Williams driver Lance Stroll.
 Racing Point saw 2019 as a transitional season, with much of the work on that year's car being disrupted by the administration events of the previous year.
-A strong start to the season, including a 6th-place finish in Azerbaijan, was followed by a string of eight races without points, the longest such string of his career.
-This included the rain-affected German Grand Prix, where he crashed out early in the race whilst teammate Stroll briefly led the race and eventually finished 4th.
+A strong start to the season, including a sixth-place finish in Azerbaijan, was followed by a string of eight races without points, the longest such string of his career.
+This included the rain-affected German Grand Prix, where he crashed out early in the race whilst teammate Stroll briefly led the race and eventually finished fourth.

 In a similar manner to 2018, Pérez fared far better during the second half of the season.
 Except for a retirement in Singapore due to an oil leak, he scored points in every race after the summer break, including a strong 6th-place finish in Belgium.
-Many of these points finishes came from low initial grid positions, including a 7th-place finish in Italy after starting 18th, 8th in Japan from 17th, and 10th in the United States after starting from the pit lane.
+Many of these points finishes came from low initial grid positions, including a seventh-place finish in Italy after starting 18th, eighth in Japan from 17th, and tenth in the United States after starting from the pit lane.

-He finished the season in 10th place in the championship with 52 points, comfortably ahead of teammate Stroll.
+Pérez finished the season in tenth place in the championship with 52 points, comfortably ahead of teammate Stroll.